shock01/sd/README.md

 # Installation
 - bower install
 - npm install
-- run grunt and go to localhost:800
+- run 'grunt connect' and go to localhost:8000

 # Best practices
 - Use namespaces!!
 They don't harm you